dac1976/CoreLibrary/README.md

 ## Introduction ##
 This library (CoreLibrary) is a collection of useful C++11 utility classes to assist with multi-threading, logging, networking, custom exceptions, file utilities, INI files, serialization, sorting, string utilities and so on.

-It is licensed under the GNU Lesser General Public License and the relevant documentation for this can be found at the top of each source file and in the files COPYING and COPYING.LESSER.
+It is licensed under the GNU Lesser General Public License 3.0 and the relevant documentation for this can be found at the top of each source file and in the LICENSE text file.

 The code is the work of Duncan Crutchley (<dac1976github@outlook.com>).